MohamedKhalifa1/MohamedKhalifa1-california_housing_pricing/README.md

 - Predict house prices based on input features.
 - RESTful API built with Flask.
 - Dockerized application for easy deployment.
-- Logistic Regression machine learning model for predictions.
+- Linear Regression machine learning model for predictions.

 ## Installation
 To set up the project locally, follow these steps: